Twdiap/WAG-One/README.md

 # WAG One

 Wear your GIFs.
-WAG One is a wearable pendant / earring / pin / ring that loops your favorite GIFs on a tiny round display, built around an ESP32-C3.
+WAG One is a wearable pendant / earring / pin / ring that loops your favorite GIFs on a tiny round display, built around an ESP32-C3 (V2 with ESP32-C6 incoming with the new PCB)

 ![WAG One](docs/hero.gif)